seanrreid/ccs_curriculim_hub/docs/cohorts/cohort18/lectures/week5/day1/README.md

 ---
 <!-- markdownlint-disable no-trailing-punctuation -->

+## Let's all go to the movies!

+We'll start the morning doing demos of the OMDB exercises.

+Then...

 ## Ask Me Anything

 We're almost at the halfway point, and things aren't slowing down!
 Today, we'll spend most of our time debugging and doing an "Ask Me Anything."